jhuapl-bio/TgIF/README.md

 	-t	INT		number of threads to GNU parallel over
-	-f	FASTA/Q		sequencing reads file (ideally from an ONT nCATS enriched library -r	FASTA		fasta reference of target organism (may contain multiple sequences, no linebreaks within each sequence) -i	FASTA		fasta of plasmid/inserted gene(s) (may only contain a single sequence, no linebreaks within the sequence)
+	-f	FASTA/Q		sequencing reads file (ideally from an ONT nCATS enriched library -r	FASTA		fasta reference of target organism (may contain multiple sequences, no linebreaks within each sequence) -i	FASTA		fasta of plasmid or inserted gene (may only contain a single sequence, no linebreaks within the sequence)
 ```

 Optional inputs: